wendahere/JAWS/Sean.md

 3. If batteries were connected in series, they would not drain simultaneously, instead, the first battery would be the one to drain first. **Thus, the batteries would be in different voltages and would lead to overcharging.
 So all the more to get another charging module.**
 4. Reading the datasheet for the charging module, I found out that it has battery protection, meaning that it has a measure to deal with overcharging.
 However, the module battery protection only kicks in if the battery's voltage has reached 4.2 volts. **That means if my battery's max voltage(achieved when it reaches max capacity) is less than 4.2 volts, the battery is not protected at all, casuing overcharging**

-To conclude, I would need a
+To conclude, I would need a circuit

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzA1NTAxNzMsMzM5NDA5MDk3LC0xNT
+eyJoaXN0b3J5IjpbLTEyOTE5Mjc2MzgsMzM5NDA5MDk3LC0xNT
 gyMjExODc3LC02NTAxMTI1MTksMTA5NjA0MzU2MywxMTE0Njgx
 OTg4LDYzMDUwODc5MywtNTQyMTEwODk4LDIxMjM0Njk4LDE5ND
 IxMzQxNDIsMTkwNDUyMjc1NywxODA0NTQ5NzAyLC0xNzMyMDEw